-- ✓ To acquire the basic knowledge of digital logic levels and application of knowledge to understand digital electronics circuits. - ✓ Prepare students to perform the analysis and design of various digital electronic circuits.
+The course objectives are to acquire the basic knowledge of digital logic levels and application of knowledge to understand digital electronics circuits.
+This course prepares students to perform the analysis and design of various digital electronic circuits.

 On successful completion of the course, students will be able to achieve the following: